aochagavia/IbanCalculator/notes/threads.md

 In order to make the speed up the greatest it is important to equally distribute the work accross the threads.
 The division of the work is handled by the `split_ranges` function.
 Thread handles are stored in a `Vec` this is needed to later `join` these threads.
-On joining the threads there results are added and the accumelator is returnded at the of the scope.
+On joining the threads there results are added and the accumulator is returned at the of the scope.

 The individual threads execute the `m_proef` on each individual element in their range.
 Adding `1` to their local count if the m_proef has a positive result.